 Side effects are generally mild.
 High doses (5 or more grams per day) may cause diarrhea.
 Other rare side effects include increased appetite, body odor, and rash.

-People with the following conditions should talk to their health care provider before taking carnitine:
+People with the following conditions should talk to their provider before taking carnitine:

 - Peripheral vascular disease